Sidify Music Converter

 As demo, let's select the Spotify app mode to access the interface of Sidify as below.
 Sidify works with the Spotify app.
 Once you launch Sidify Music Converter, the Spotify app will be open automatically.

 Step 2 Add Spotify Music to Sidify

 Drag and drop a playlist from Spotify to Sidify Music Converter.
 Sidify would read the link automatically and list out all the songs in the playlist.
-The next step is to click the OK button.
+The next step is to click the Add button.

 Step 3 Choose the Output Format and Customize the Output Path

 Click the Settings in the lower left corner.
 Here you can choose the output format (MP3/AAC/WAV/FLAC/AIFF/ALAC), specify the output folder, customize the way you'd like to sort out the downloaded files, etc.

 Step 4Download & Export the Spotify Playlist to the Computer